Quick answer

 Source and review note

 This page provides operational guidance, not legal advice.
-It was last reviewed on 3 May 2026 against Article 50 and Article 113 of Regulation (EU) 2024/1689 using the AI Act Service Desk text, the AI Act Service Desk implementation FAQ, and the European Commission page on the Code of Practice on marking and labelling AI-generated content.
-The Code of Practice is treated as implementation context unless final approval status is verified.
+It was last reviewed on 11 June 2026 against Article 50 and Article 113 of Regulation (EU) 2024/1689 using the AI Act Service Desk text, the AI Act Service Desk implementation FAQ, and the European Commission page on the Code of Practice on marking and labelling AI-generated content.
+The Code of Practice is voluntary implementation support.
 Final legal, privacy, regulatory, communications, accessibility, or sector-specific decisions should be validated with qualified professionals.